 When Is the Best Time

-Wildlife spotting is outstanding late January and February when the towering grass, several meters high gets annually cut by the villagers for their own use.
+Wildlife spotting is outstanding in late January and February when the towering grass gets cut each year by the villagers for their own use.
 October to December is also an excellent time because of the increased chance to spot tigers, elephants, and other wildlife as they gather around the waterholes.
-Sloth bears are rare to spot.
+Sloth bears are uncommon to spot.

 Hotel Deals and Our Tour Tip

 Tips and Details

 The Chitwan National Park was established in 1973 and became a World Heritage Site in 1984.
 It’s an approximate bus ride of 5-6 hours from Kathmandu as well as from Pokhara although far below 200 km.
 Chitwan is famous for Bengal tigers, one-horned rhinos, gharial crocodiles, sloth bears, and elephants.
 Around 68 mammals live in the park, and more than 540 species of birds occur like the giant hornbill and the paradise flycatcher.
 A higher chance to spot a rhino or even Bengal tiger on full-day jungle walks even better with an overnight stay.
 Another good opportunity is a jeep safari deep into the jungle.